What Is Net Metering?

 Net metering is a renewable energy technology that lets solar-powered homes and businesses put their surplus solar-generated power back onto the grid and sell it back to the utility company at a predetermined rate for other homeowners to use.
 Sometimes utility companies institute net metering programs, or they're created by state or city-specific clean energy laws.

 Understanding Why Net Metering Matters

-For many, the solution to storing surplus solar power has become net metering coupled with battery backup.
-Through net metering technology and policies, utility customers receive compensation, either through a credit on their bill or a check from the utility for their excess solar-generated power, which offsets the energy pulled off the grid at night and during poor weather.
+For many, the solution to storing surplus solar power has become net metering, coupled with battery backup.
+Through net metering technology and policies, utility customers receive compensation — either through a credit on their bill or a check from the utility for their excess solar-generated power.
+This offsets the energy pulled off of the grid at night and during poor weather.

 The Sustainability of Net Metering for Utilities and Customers